-Nonradiological data analyzed in 2019 were verified and/or validated when project DQOs required using BNL EM-SOPs and EPA contract laboratory program guidelines (EPA 2012, EPA 2013).
-Radiological packages were verified and validated using BNL and DOE guidance documents (BNL 2017b).
-During 2019, the verifications were conducted using a combination of manually checking hard copy data packages and the use of a computer program developed at the Laboratory to verify that the information reported electronically is stored in the EIMS.
+Nonradiological data analyzed in 2020 were verified and/or validated when required by project DQOs, BNL EM-SOPs, and/or EPA contract laboratory program guidelines (EPA 2012, EPA 2013).
+Radiological packages were verified and validated using BNL and DOE guidance documents (BNL 2017).
+During 2020, the verifications were conducted using a combination of manually checking hard copy data packages and by the use of a computer program developed by BNL to verify the completeness of the electronic data deliverable (EDD) before the data are entered into BNL's EIMS.